canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 you test, which will be slow; afterwards, it will use a locally cached copy to speed things up.

-Running PlainBox tests
+Running Plainbox tests
 ^^^^^^^^^^^^^^^^^^^^^^

-PlainBox is designed to be testable so it would be silly if it was hard to run tests.
+Plainbox is designed to be testable so it would be silly if it was hard to run tests.
 Actually, there are many different ways to run tests.
 They all run the same code so don't worry.